image unavailable

 PUBLICATIONS AND PROFESSIONAL ACTIVITIES

-His research has appeared in Child Abuse and Neglect, Journal of Youth and Adolescence, Children and Youth Services Review, Applied Cognitive Psychology, Advances in Social Work, and Early Education and Development.
-Dr. Brumley has received financial support for his work from the U.S. Department of Education and U.S. Department of Health and Human Services.
+Dr. Brumley’s research has been published in leading journals, including Child Abuse and Neglect, Journal of Youth and Adolescence, Children and Youth Services Review, Applied Cognitive Psychology, Advances in Social Work, and Early Education and Development.
+His work has received financial support from the U.S. Department of Education and the U.S. Department of Health and Human Services.

 Read More Faculty Profiles